OmarAglan/ArbSh/README.md

 -   **Documentation:** Core documentation (`README.md`, `ROADMAP.md`, `PROJECT_ORGANIZATION.md`, etc.) has been updated to reflect the C# refactoring.
 -   **C Code Reference:** The original C source code and build files have been moved to the `old_c_code/` directory for reference during the porting process.

 *The shell can now be built and run via `dotnet run`, providing a basic prompt.
-It can parse simple commands with quoted arguments (including basic escapes), pipelines (`|`), command separators (`;`), and output redirection (`>`), discover cmdlets, perform parameter binding (with improved type conversion and mandatory checks), simulate pipeline flow, and execute basic `Get-Help` and `Get-Command`.
-However, advanced parsing (robust pipeline/separator/redirection handling, variable expansion), true concurrent pipeline execution, robust type conversion, comprehensive error handling, and Arabic support are still needed.*
+It can parse commands with quoted arguments, escape sequences, basic variable expansion (`$var`), pipelines (`|`), and statement separators (`;`), discover cmdlets, perform parameter binding (with improved type conversion and mandatory checks), simulate sequential pipeline flow for each statement, and execute basic `Get-Help` and `Get-Command`.
+However, advanced parsing (complex variable expansion, robust redirection), true concurrent pipeline execution, robust type conversion, comprehensive error handling, and Arabic support are still needed.*

 ## New Code Structure